 Arabesque Pulses

-Arabesque pulses effectively strengthen the feet, hips, and glutes, which is essential for achieving a strong and graceful posture.
-Hold your leg at a 45-degree angle from the ground to perform this exercise and pulse your foot upwards.
+Arabesque pulses effectively strengthen the feet, hips, and glutes, which are essential for achieving a strong and graceful posture.
+Hold your leg at a 45-degree angle from the ground to perform this exercise, then pulse your foot upward.

 Adding arabesque pulses to your routine enhances your glute strength and overall stability, contributing to a more powerful and elegant performance.